 The bomber, David Copland, was captured and sentenced to six terms of life imprisonment in June 2000 after being found guilty of three counts of murder and for planting the homemade explosive devices.

 In a statement marking the anniversary, the Metropolitan Police said that there would be a series of community events over the next two weeks at which victims of the attacks will be commemorated.

 Commander Mark McEwan said: “London’s Black, Asian and gay communities were the target of these bombs, but they were an affront to London as a whole, and to the diversity and unity which characterises this great city.”

-He said the police were working round the clock to London safe from terrorism – “from patrolling key areas to delivering training and advice to businesses through our ground-breaking elearning package ACT (action counters terrorism) Awareness.
+He said the police were working round the clock to keep London safe from terrorism – “from patrolling key areas to delivering training and advice to businesses through our ground-breaking elearning package ACT (action counters terrorism) Awareness.

 “We cannot do this alone however, so I urge the public to help by reporting anyone or anything that looks out of place or suspicious to a member of staff, security or police.”